CxELabs/MCASHOL/instructions.md

     !IMAGE[Report processing](\Media\dis-reportready.png "Report processing")

 1. [] Once your report is marked as ready, click on the text **Ready**.
 You will be redirected to your snapshot report where you can start exploring the discovered apps, users, IPs.

-Your instructor can give you more details on how to use the dashboard.
+    > [!NOTE] If after a couple of minutes the status hasn't change, **refresh** the page in your browser.

     ^IMAGE[Open Screenshot](\Media\dis-reportready2.png "Report ready")